imvickykumar999/Fourier-Transformer-Epicycle-Image-Tracer/README.md

-# Fourier and Images
+# Fourier Transformer Epicycle Image Tracer

 Fourier and Images is a project that tries to draw images with circles.

 ## Setup

-1. `pip3 install -r requirements.txt`
+1. Modify `main.py` to reflect where your images are.
-2. Modify `main.py` to reflect where your images are.
+2. `python main.py`
-3. `python3 main.py`
+3. Wait for programme execution, time may depend on PC specifications and Input Image Complexity.